-What is clear is that grandstanding is counterproductive.
+What is clear is that grandstanding can be very counterproductive.
 At best it draws attention to an issue but with virtually no prospect of achieving improvements.
-At worst, it can lead to a hardening of attitudes and even to the execution of the victims.
-Examples of the latter unfortunately include some ill-judged public comments by some western governments on the human rights plight of particular individuals in Iran and Ethiopia.
+At worst, it can lead to a hardening of attitudes and even - as happened not so long ago with ill-judged public comments by some western governments on the human rights plight of particular individuals in Iran and Ethiopia - execution of the victims.

+Punitive measures.
 Judgements are also required on the difficult question of what actions, additional to representations and humanitarian appeals, ought to be pursued in support of our human rights policy.
 For instance, if we are considering placing a trade embargo against a country, we must first ask ourselves what will be achieved by that embargo.
 In most cases we have come to the view that trade embargos or other punitive measures are not an effective way to bring about human rights reforms.
 They tend to be very blunt instruments.
 In many instances the capacity to influence events is greater the more diverse the bilateral relationship is.

-This was certainly our assessment in relation to Fiji.
-South Africa is an exception, because apartheid is so far beyond the moral pale, because there are very few other avenues of persuasion, and because, in the view of the Australian Government, mandatory economic sanctions would be effective.
+South Africa is an exception, because apartheid is so far beyond the moral pale; because there are very few other avenues of persuasion; and because, in the view of the Australian Government, mandatory economic sanctions - and particularly financial sanctions, on which we are continuing to devote a great deal of analytical and inter-governmental effort

+- would be effective.